emmt/LibFLI.jl/README.md

-Method `close(cam)` can be called to eventually close the device associated to object `cam` but this is not mandatory as this is automatically done when the object is reclaimed by garbage collector.
+Method `close(cam)` can be called to eventually close the device associated to object `cam` but this is not mandatory as this is automatically done when the object is reclaimed by the garbage collector.

 As you may have noticed, `using LibFLI` exports symbol `FLI` which is an alias for `LibFLI`.
 This simplifies the writing of code as it allows you to write